I Launched My Startup Without A Product

 In my previous post, we looked at idea creation, testing your theories and launching on a small budget with maximum impact.
 If you haven’t read that, take 5 minutes now to read it.

 The success of my test launch had created a great problem.
 I had two customers and no finished product to cater for their demand.
 I had to quickly scale my team, continue to add new customers and start making money.

 “If somebody offers you an amazing opportunity but you are not sure you can do it, say yes — then learn how to do it later!” — Richard Branson

 My business had two different sides that needed to work together.

 - Communications and guest relations (meet & greet)

 I could handle the communications and guest relations.
 I was tech savvy and it all fell within my comfort zone.
 Anything I didn’t know, I was confident I could learn.

 My tasks involved listing the properties on Airbnb, setting prices, replying to queries and meeting the guests.
-I was fully comfortable with that side of the business but on the flip side, I’m not skilled with a mop and bucket.
+I was fully comfortable with that side of the business but on the flip side, I’m not skilled at delivering a hotel standard cleaning service.
 The cleaning was going to need outside expertise.

-From doing market research with landlords and hosts, I had learned cleaning was the number one area that can cause massive issues.
+From conducting market research with landlords and hosts, I had learned cleaning was the number one area that can cause massive issues.
 I had to find top class cleaners to join the team.